2.5.2. Global Configuration

 The logMaxSize parameter sets an upper limit (in bytes) to how large logs from an individual build step can be.
 The default value is None, meaning no upper limit to the log size.
 Any output exceeding logMaxSize will be truncated, and a message to this effect will be added to the log’s HEADER channel.

 If logMaxSize is set, and the output from a step exceeds the maximum, the logMaxTailSize parameter controls how much of the end of the build log will be kept.
 The effect of setting this parameter is that the log will contain the first logMaxSize bytes and the last logMaxTailSize bytes of output.
-Don’t set this value too high, as the the tail of the log is kept in memory.
+Don’t set this value too high, as the tail of the log is kept in memory.

 The logEncoding parameter specifies the character encoding to use to decode bytestrings provided as logs.
 It defaults to utf-8, which should work in most cases, but can be overridden if necessary.
 In extreme cases, a callable can be specified for this parameter.
 It will be called with byte strings, and should return the corresponding Unicode string.